adempiere/adempiere-ui-gateway/README.md

 How to avoid this?
 By creating a Firewall before the host where the stack is implemented and by not exposing the host to the internet.
 Some brands like Azure, AWS or Digital Ocean offer a Firewall.

-In the following image, an example how to configure a Firewall on Digital Ocean:
+In the following image, an example how to configure a Firewall on Digital Ocean, where for example, the sssh/sftp port was directed to port 10099:
 ![image](https://github.com/user-attachments/assets/13c3e565-7bce-4d9d-abbb-6db8b2d6cb99)